 If you’re going on fishing holidays in England, the close season has been abolished in the majority of still waters and the canal network, but still applies to many rivers, from the 15th of March to the 15th of June.

 If you’re heading abroad, check to see if a close season applies before booking to avoid disappointment.

 If you’re going to be flying to your destination, you’ll have to check the airline’s policy on taking fishing rods with you.

-In many cases, it may even be easier to hire your equipment once you’re at your destination, as most lodges will offer this service and the rods should be of a fairly decent quality.
+Often, it may be easier to hire your equipment once you’re at your destination.
+As most lodges will offer this service and the rods should be of a decent quality.

-Make sure to check out the facilities on offer wherever you’re staying to ensure that everyone’s needs are catered for, whether they’re going to be joining you on the water or not.
+Make sure to check out the facilities on offer wherever you’re staying.
+This will ensure that everyone’s needs are catered for, whether they’re going to be joining you on the water or not.